Saturday Spotlight: Work it, Girl! Series

 Sinem Erkas is a multi-disciplinary graphic artist and art director.
 Her practice ranges from digital artworks to photo-illustrations and set design.
 Inspired by Pop Art, Minimalism and optical illusions, Sinem likes to create playful and bold artworks that make you look twice.

-I am very grateful to the publisher for providing me with a physical copy and advanced copies of these books via NetGalley.
-This review is my honest opinion.
+I am very grateful to the publisher for providing me with a complimentary physical copy and the opportunity to read them via NetGalley.
+This voluntary review contains my honest opinion.